-Individuals who were dependent on the employee’s income while they were alive may be able to obtain death benefits.
-Under Ohio law, specific individuals are presumed to be wholly dependent on a deceased worker:
+Individuals who were dependent on the employee’s income while they were alive may obtain death benefits.
+Under Ohio law, these specific individuals are presumed to be wholly dependent on a deceased worker:

-- A surviving spouse who lived with the employee at the time of their death
+- A surviving spouse living with the employee at the time of their death

-- A surviving spouse who was separated from the employee at the time of their death due to the aggression of the employee
+- A surviving spouse separated from the employee at the time of their death due to the aggression of the employee

-- A child under 25 years of age, if in school full time at an accredited institution or program
+- Children under 25, if in school full time at an accredited institution

-- An adult child who is physically or mentally disabled and unable to work
+- Aduld children who are physically or mentally disabled and unable to work

-In order to receive any death benefits, the individual must be a surviving spouse, lineal descendant, ancestor, brother, or sister.
+To receive death benefits, you must be a surviving spouse, lineal descendant, brother, or sister.
 Whether or not someone is a dependent will be determined by the facts at the time of the injury that resulted in the worker’s death.

 Death Benefits for a Surviving Spouse

-When the dependent of a deceased employee is their surviving spouse, the weekly death benefit is paid to the spouse and continues until that individual passes away or remarries.
+When the dependent is their surviving spouse, the weekly death benefit is paid to the spouse and continues until that individual passes away or remarries.
 When the spouse remarries, they will receive a lump sum equal to 2 years of the weekly benefit.

 Death Benefits for Surviving Children

-Minor and some adult children of a deceased worker are entitled to receive a portion of death benefits.
-The children’s death benefit continues until that dependent:
+Minor and some adult children are entitled to a portion of death benefits.
+Child death benefits continue until the dependent:

-- Turns 25 years old, if they pursue an educational degree full time
+- Turns 25 if they pursue a degree full time

-- Is no longer incapacitated after being mentally or physically incapacitated and unable to earn an income
+- Is no longer mentally or physically incapacitated

-In most situations, the surviving children’s benefits are paid to the surviving spouse for the benefit of the spouse and the children.
-If a surviving dependent is an adult child with a disability, the benefit may be paid to a guardian for that child’s benefit.
+Most surviving children’s benefits are paid to the spouse for the benefit of the spouse and the minor children.
+If a surviving dependent is an adult child with a disability, the benefit may be paid to a guardian.

-Workers can also have individuals who are not entirely dependent on them.
-In this case, a partly dependent person can receive sixty-six and two-thirds percent of the employee’s weekly wage within the minimum and maximum range, or their portion of it, for a period of time as determined by the case administrator.
+A partly dependent person can receive sixty-six and two-thirds % of the employee’s weekly wage within the minimum and maximum range, or their portion of it, for a period determined by the case administrator.

 A surviving natural parent or parents, who can be biological or adoptive, whom the employee was living with at the time of their death are entitled to a minimum award of $3,000.